 What Should You Do When You Get a Backup Camera Black Screen?

+We previously covered how to setup a rear view camera for your car.
+What if something goes wrong?
 When your backup camera malfunctions, the first step is determining how the camera is malfunctioning.

 Is the camera receiving a signal?
 Does the screen have static, or is it completely black?
 Answering these questions makes it easier for you to determine your next steps.